 Parkside was constructed in the 1960s and is beyond its functional age as a police facility.
 It requires significant investment to keep the building operational in the mid to long term.
 Essential maintenance was completed at Parkside in 2014, but this was only intended to extend the useable lifespan of the building for up to five years.

 In June 2019, the Office of the Police and Crime Commissioner sought the views of the public through a survey about a potential site at Milton for a new police station to replace the outdated Parkside facilities, whilst maintaining a Police Information Point in Cambridge city centre.
 This was followed by a consultation on the principle of proposals for both a new city centre police station and a police hub on the outskirts of Cambridge, which received local support.

-We are now consulting on the proposals for the new police hub on a site in Milton.
-You can find out more about the proposals on the virtual exhibition page of this website, which also includes an update on plans for the new city centre station.
+We recently consulted on plans for a new police hub on a site in Milton.
+You can find out more information about these proposals, and our proposals for a new city centre station via the virtual exhibition page of this website.

 The nature of policing and crime in Cambridgeshire is changing

 Complex crime – Criminal investigations are becoming more complex, with digitally-enabled crime that can require us to comprehensively secure evidence such as digital media.
 Some detainees may also potentially have complex medical needs that require them to see a health care practitioner or might need an interpreter, which can increase detention times at police stations.
 New facilities and more cells will help us respond to and investigate this type of crime more effectively.

 Digital age – We are now using virtual courts where a detainee appears in court via a video link from the police station, rather than being transported to the court and back.
 This helps to speed up the court appearance process but places an extra demand on custody, requiring enhanced facilities and more cells.